Raider-Robotics-Team-1518/slideshow/README.md

 cd slideshow
 ```

-(If you don't have Git installed, you can download a zip from the GitHub repository then extract it to a folder in your home directory.)
+(If you don't have Git installed, you can download a zip from the GitHub repository then extract it to a folder in your home directory.
+An advantage to doing the above, if you ever want to update to the latest published version, you would just do `cd ~/slideshow && git pull`)

 Install the project's dependencies: